Dean of Students/Art Instructor

 BA Photography and Anthropology - Bloomsburg University

-Lisa Marie Ferry has served the MMI community as a member of the faculty for over 11 years.
+Lisa Marie Ferry has served the MMI community as a member of the faculty for over 12 years.
 Since 2017, Mrs. Ferry has served as a Dean and was recently named Dean of Students taking on the responsibilities of student discipline, dress code, and general student behavior and activities.
-She currently teaches art and anthropology across grade levels.
+She currently teaches art, anthropology, and archaeology across grade levels.

 Additional recent experience includes facilitator and speaker for the Pennsylvania Humanities Council, presenter at King’s College at the STR2E2AM Evidence-Based Practices conference, and a presenter at the past three annual conferences for PAEA, presenter at the annual PAIS conference.
 She was on a consulting team for Special Education at the Barnes Foundation in Philadelphia.
+Also, she was a on a committee as an evaluator for the Middle States Association of Colleges and Schools.
 She has also been part of two painting shows and one photography show at the Hazleton Art League and is involved with the annual Art Youth Expo encouraging MMI students to participate; many have won awards.
 Mrs. Ferry was selected twice in a juried art show for the Northeastern Biennial Art Competition.
-Mrs. Ferry is a member of numerous organizations from art and education to special needs.
+She also contributed artwork to a show for the Twitter Art Exhibit this year to raise funds for the Horry County Disabilities & Special Needs Facility.
+Mrs. Ferry is a member of numerous organizations from art and education to Anthropology.

 “My personal interests include painting, photography, sewing (including making my own clothes), yoga, gardening, training my dog, Picasso, to be a therapy dog, and watching my son race quarter midgets and micros.
 I also volunteer at Lehigh Valley Quarter Midget Racing club as a flagger and pit steward.”
 Her three eldest children are MMI graduates.